01 of 10

 Extend Your World

 Backyard decks seemingly create square footage out of thin air for summer barbecues, family get-togethers, or just for a quiet glass of wine while the sun sets.
+Contractor-driven decks tend to be insanely expensive, but the price tag plummets the moment you take on the job yourself.
+A number of important threads run through do-it-yourself deck building: easy and cheap.

-- Ground-Level Platform Decks: Exceeding a certain vertical height is the condition that triggers building permits.
+Exceeding a certain vertical height is the condition that triggers building permits.
 Building codes vary from place to place, so check with your local permitting office for guidance.
 These decks are often called ground-level, floating or platform decks.
 They stay below permit level and are easier to build.

 Indianans Liz and Doug over at Hoosier Handmade pulled off a difficult feat: using pallets as deck boards.
 Pallet wood works best when it is not used as a contact surface.
 Along with the attractive cost (usually free) come unattractive elements such as protruding nails, rough surfaces, wide slats and broken pieces.